raghavkaashyap/Simple-Calculator/README.md

 Simple calculator using JavaScript.
-Created to improve my understanding.
+Created to improve my understanding of HTML, CSS, JS.